shanesturrock/bioit/docs/Installation.md

     ln -s /usr/lib64/mysql/libmysqlclient.so /usr/lib64/libmysqlclient.so

-Fix problems building openmpi based tools (also not needed any more as openmpi isn't including in builds):
+Fix problems building openmpi based tools (also not needed any more as openmpi isn't included in builds):

     echo "/usr/lib64/openmpi/lib/" > /etc/ld.so.conf.d/openmpi.conf
     ldconfig